material-components/material-components-android/docs/components/Tabs.md

 #### Implementing tabs theming

-Using theme attributes and styles in `res/values/styles.xml` (themes all tabs and affects other components):
+Use theme attributes and styles in `res/values/styles.xml` which applies to all tabs and affects other components:

 ```xml
 <style name="Theme.App" parent="Theme.Material3.*">